remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-secure.md

 This section guides you through the configuration of SSL between all service of the RemoteLabz.

 ## Requirement
-You Remotelabz must work fine before to configure the SSL
+Your Remotelabz must work fine before to configure the SSL

 - You must connect to a device of type QEMU
 - You must connect to a device of type LXC